marijnh/Eloquent-JavaScript/06_object.md

 You can define getters and setters to secretly call methods every time an object's property is accessed.
-Static methods are methods stored in a class' constructor, rather than its prototype.
+Static methods are methods stored in a class's constructor, rather than its prototype.

 The `instanceof` operator can, given an object and a constructor, tell you whether that object is an instance of that constructor.